First...some info on the Hipp Toggle.

 Thus the HIGH on THIS flip flop (ic2b), as the pendulum travels between opto B and A, is the drive period control for the electro magnet's drive pulse.
 This drive pulse is switched on with a transistor and the Electro-Magnets are powered during that section of the arc (B>A) giving the pendulum an impulse which maintains the pendulum in motion.

 On the next swing the pendulum will again pass right through opto C because of the slightly increased swing amplitude and the process will repeat in as many seconds as the energy given by drive pulse will allow. (now 50 seconds in my clock)

 A feature of this design is that the pendulum arc is closely controlled by the position of opto C relative to BDC. ie. .75" This works out to be about 1.9 degrees or 0.95 semi arc.
-This is quite a small arc which is good for time-keeping and the system has been so reliable that If I was starting again I might try an even smaller arc. (the semi arc of a Synchronome is about 1.76 degrees I think)
+This is quite a small arc which is good for time-keeping and the system has been so reliable that an even smaller arc might be entirely possible.

 Here's a short video showing the pendulum as it was in an earlier implementation when the "flag" was in front of the bob which was a serious mistake because axial rotation of the bob introduced errors.
 The LED on Opto C can be seen to blink twice until, after about 30 seconds, it only blinks once (circled).
 A drive pulse is generated as described above.
 Please note that sometimes the quickest of the double blinks appear a single blink due to the frame rate of the video.
 Positioning the flag at the front of the bob was not a good idea and in the final design it is concentric with the bob.

 The purpose of Ic1 (6x Schmidt trigger inverters) is to speed up the pulse edge transitions from the opto-isolators.
 Used in pairs,the original pulse polarity is maintained.